A Complete Guide to Servers

 This what happens when you enter a website URL into your web browser:

-1. Protocol Identification: The web browser first identifies the protocol part of the URL, such as HTTP or HTTPS, and establishes the communication rules between the browser and the server.
+1. Protocol identification: The web browser first identifies the protocol part of the URL, such as HTTP or HTTPS, and establishes the communication rules between the browser and the server.

 Throughout this process, the server may handle additional tasks to ensure secure and efficient communication.
 For example, it might authenticate the user, check permissions, and log access for monitoring and troubleshooting purposes.

 Servers aren’t limited to just web hosting.
 They also play crucial roles in email delivery, database management, file sharing, and running applications.
+Here are some key scenarios where servers are indispensable:

 Types of servers